santiagocorrea/docu-aid/README.md

 ## System Design

 ### Architecture
 This POC uses an Agentic RAG (Retrieval Augmented Generation) approach based on Multi-Document Agent.
 This approach allow us to answer different types of questions across the AWS documentations such as QA comparing different docs, Summaries over a specific doc, and comparing summaries between different docs by setting up a "document agent" over each Document (each doc agent can do QA/summarization within its doc) and setup a top-level agent over this set of document agents to orchestrate and syntethize the outputs from the document agents.
+The architecture is inspired in the [MetaGPT](https://arxiv.org/pdf/2308.00352) paper and the multi-agent module from LlamaIndex.
 The figure below illustrates the architecture diagram:
 ![alt text](multi-agent-architecture.png)

 The system is designed with the following core components: